-The current communication status can be displayed using system variables.
-See "Communication variables" on page 66.
-Codes supported for this communication driver:
+Current communication status can be displayed using system variables.
+See "System Variables" section in the main manual.

 Error Cause and action Symbols file not present Check Symbol file and download again the PLC program "tag" not present in Symbols files Check if the Tag is present into the PLC project Time out on Acknowledge Controller didn't send acknowledge Time out on last Acknowledge Controller didn't send last acknowledge Time out on data receiving Controller didn't reply with data Connection timeout Device not connected